-Traffic accident data are obtained from the following databases provided by the target countries (Germany, UK, USA, Italy, France, and China) (Eurostat, NHTSA, NBSC).
+Traffic accident data are obtained from the following databases provided by the target countries (Germany, UK, USA, Italy, France, and China) (Eurostat, 2000-2011, NHTSA 2000-2010, NBSC, 2000-2010).
 These databases provide yearly traffic accident numbers and categorizations.

-Data about China are from the National Statistics Bureau, as well as local statistics bureaus, and from the Traffic Administration Bureau of Ministry of Public Security of PRC (Reference).
+Data about China are from the National Statistics Bureau and Traffic Administration Bureau of Ministry of Public Security of PRC (TAB, 2000-2012).
+Local data are from provincial or municipal bureaus of statistics (AHPBS, 2000-2010; BJMBS, 2003-2010; FJPBS, 2003-2009; SBGDP, 2005-2010; HNPBS, 2005-2010; JSPBS, 2000-2009; SHMBS, 2002-2010; SCPBS, 2004-2010).
 Annual figures of the number and categorization of traffic accidents from 2000 to 2010 are archived in details and taken for the severity analysis.

-According to the data provided in Traffic Accident Yearly Reports, causal factors are classified into various categories (see Table 1) to identify key factors determining the severity of an accident.
+According to the data provided in Traffic Accident Yearly Reports, causal factors are classified into various categories (see Table 1) to identify key factors influencing the severity of an accident.
 Those factors are selected according to previous literature concerning traffic accident analysis.
+Traffic accidents data for several provinces or municipals are collected to compare the conclusion of national level with that in a local context.
+Though local statistics data provide less categorized data, it is expected that the congregated local accident figures should not deviate from national data.

 Table 1 Proportion of various means of transportation for victims upon accident (a Primary causal factor of a category is the direct context of the accident categorization.)